 Begin your search by considering the most credible source for what you're looking for and where you might find it.
 Consider potential viewpoints and consult a variety of sources.
+Context matters.
 For example:

 - Seeking advice?
 Choosing someone to ask who has the "authority" and/or the necessary experience, is a smart information seeking strategy.
 Consider consulting more than one authoritative source in order to reach an even more intelligent decision.

 - Looking for a tutorial on how to use a newly purchased tech tool?
 Start with the company's website, blog or FAQ page, because they are most likely experts in using a product which they produced.

 - Looking for an affordable but respectable hotel?
 Review a few reputable travel publication and/or consumer opinion driven sites, in addition to the hotel's website for current room rates and photos.